GNOME/libadwaita/doc/style-classes.md

 # Toggle Groups

-The following style classes can be applied to [class@ToggleGroup] to change its appearance.
+The following style classes can be applied to [class@ToggleGroup] or [class@InlineViewSwitcher] to change its appearance.

 ## Flat